mgreenhough/PTT/Docs/PRD.md

   - One core to continually run inbuilt **8 channel bipolar voltage analyser and UART detector**.
 See section **2** of [**Interface Specification**](Docs\InterfaceSpec.md)
   - One core to run the **GUI and PTT emulator**.
 See section **3** of [**Interface Specification**](Docs\InterfaceSpec.md)
   - **The core running the GUI and emulator has explicit priority in the event of hardware requirement conflict (MUX1)** It can however, wait for the other core to finish its main loop.
 (The other core polling whether the GUI/emulator core requires access and the start of main loop and not continuing if access is required.)
+- Provide use and productivity statistics through the GUI including but not limited to:
+  - Total times PTT function used
+  - Total tx time (thus time saved)

 ## Firmware Requirements
 - Set explicitly, tasks to their respective cores